2014 FIVB Men's Volleyball World Championship qualification (AVC)

-The AVC qualification for the 2014 FIVB Volleyball Men's World Championship saw member nations compete for four places at the finals in Poland.
+The AVC qualification for the 2014 FIVB Men's Volleyball World Championship saw member nations compete for four places at the finals in Poland.

 Draw

 29 AVC national teams entered qualification.
 (Yemen later withdrew) The teams were distributed according to their geographical positions.
 Teams ranked 1–5 in FIVB World Rankings did not compete in the zonal rounds, and automatically qualified for the final round.
 New Zealand also qualified automatically as the only registered team from Oceania.